 You can search for a course and apply today.

 Or, if you're wondering where to start, our top ten tips will help.

-Stay calm and think about what’s next.
+Think about what you really enjoy doing, not just the subjects where you may get the best grades.
 What matters to you?
-Think about what you really enjoy doing, not just the subjects where you got the best grades.
 There’s a strong link between passion for a subject and success.

 If you’ve not already done so, get along to the university campus where you want to study.
-Drop in and take a tour of the campus, meet current students and lecturers and speak to the accommodation team.
-The Clearing centre will be open extended hours.
+Or if you can't visit in person, take a virtual tour.

-This is the best bit… you’re going to university – where you’ll make friends and networks for life.
-If you choose Anglia Ruskin, every moment you spend with us matters.
+This is the best bit: you’re going to university, where you’ll make friends and networks for life.
+Spread the news!